 Mohaut is a name that first reached England following the Norman Conquest of 1066.
 The Mohaut family lived in Cheshire.
 Before migrating to Normandy and then England, this family was originally the lords of Monte Alto, in Italy.
 Their name is thought to be a version of this place-name which underwent significant corruption through translation through several languages before being Anglicized.

 The surname Mohaut was first found in Cheshire where the family of Maude, originally the Lords of Monte Alto, in Italy, settled in the Lordships and manors of Montalt and Hawarden in the county of Flint.

 Early History of the Mohaut family

-Another 319 words (23 lines of text) covering the years 1174 and 1800 are included under the topic Early Mohaut History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mohaut research.
+Another 160 words (11 lines of text) covering the years 1174 and 1800 are included under the topic Early Mohaut History in all our PDF Extended History products and printed products wherever possible.